softalaproject/fridge_manager/README.md

 	python manage.py runserver

 2. Open localhost or http://127.0.0.1/ on your host machine.

-3. To stop python from running application ctrl + c
+3. To stop hosting the server use ctrl + c in the python console window.

 Starting with Docker-compose;